Complete the Rackham Graduate School online application.

 All application materials must be submitted with your Rackham application and all letters of recommendation must be submitted online by your recommender.
 See #2 above.
 You will not be able to add or edit documents after your Rackham Application is submitted to the University of Michigan.
 Questions, please email firstname.lastname@example.org.

 Q: I am applying to the Prosthodontics program.
 My recommenders gave me letters of recommendations in paper format, how can I submit those letters?

-A: We have a paperless admissions process, which means that all of your letters of recommendation should be scanned and uploaded with your Rackham Graduate application.
-You will need to scan and upload your letters to your Rackham Graduate application.
+A: We have a paperless admissions process, which means that all of your letters of recommendation must be submitted online by your recommender.
+Please see item #2 above.

 Q: Along with my application, I would like to submit my CV/Resume, NBDE scores, Certificates, Awards, and/or GRE scores.
 How do I submit that information?